QED0711/spotify-predictive-analysis/README.md

 Lastly, Ridge Regression was applied to the data with the optimal alpha of 0.001 and a resulting Adjusted R-Squared of 0.801

 ### Logistic Regression
+Using logistic regression, we attempt to predict genres based on the provided features.
+We first attempt to make predictions between pairs of genres and record the varying results.
+Following this, we attempt a multinomial logistic regression to predict between multiple genres.

 ## Responsibilities